ghsecuritylab/stm32_lwip_hal_test/README.md

 This project probably contain a BUG.
-Compiled fine with GCC (arm-none-eabi-), works normal, but ST-Link not connected with message "init mode failed (unable to connect to the target)" If erase (via internal bootloader and stm32flash utility), ST-Link connect OK.
+Compiled fine with GCC (arm-none-eabi-), works normal, but after flashing ST-Link not connected with message "init mode failed (unable to connect to the target)".
+If erase chip (via internal bootloader and stm32flash utility), ST-Link connect OK.